Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ornamental grasses can be left uncut until spring.
 Not only does this provide winter interest in the garden as well as shelter to small animals, but leaving the dead, dried foliage helps supply the plant with nutrients when spring growth resumes.
 In the fall, add 3-4 inches of mulch around the base of the plants to protect roots from freezing.
 In early spring, cut dried foliage back to about 4-6 inches from the ground to expedite the start of new growth.

 Ornamental grasses are versatile garden plants without being fussy about care and maintenance.
 In the spring and summer they bring color, texture, and an airy, casual appearance to garden spaces.
-In the fall and winter, grasses can be left in the garden to provide structure and movement, or they can be cut, dried, and brought indoors for display.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.